A Guide for Parents: Education Services for Students with Blindness or Low Vision

 The information that follows is intended to assist parents and other caregivers in locating and accessing appropriate special education services.
 It may also assist them with establishing and maintaining a viable partnership with school district personnel who have responsibility for assuring a free and appropriate education for children whose vision is impaired.
-For additional information or answers to specific questions, the reader is encouraged to consult the agencies and organizations identified in the accompanying Resource list.

 At What Age Is a Child Eligible for Special Education Services?

-This question is generally addressed through a review of the child’s eye report from an ophthalmologist or optometrist in conjunction with an assessment of his or her functional vision skills.
+This question is generally addressed through a review of the child’s eye report from an ophthalmologist or optometrist in conjunction with an assessment of your child’s functional vision skills.
 When assessment results show educational development is adversely affected by impaired vision, the student is eligible for special education services to compensate for or remediate the identified exceptional needs.
 Responsibility for assessments of this nature rests with the local education agency or school district.
 The only prerequisite to request an eligibility assessment is a diagnosis or other reason to suspect the presence of a visual impairment.
 In most cases the parent or guardian should address their request to the principal or special education teacher at the local school that the child either is or will be attending.
 Upon receipt of this request, the district will respond with a written proposed assessment plan.

 As soon as the referral for eligibility assessment is made, the procedures and time lines governing delivery of special education services are set in motion.
 These procedures and time lines are very specific and subject to enforcement.
 For example, in responding to a request for eligibility assessment, the local education agency must begin the assessment process within ten days.
 Once the required parental consent to assess has been obtained, the school district has up to fifty days to conduct the agreed upon assessment plan and convene a meeting at which the assessment findings and recommendations will be discussed.